 Kyoto 2 Day Itinerary: The Best Things to do in Kyoto

 Kyoto is a fascinating city with plenty to keep you busy for a few days’ stay.
-Since there are so many amazing things to do in Kyoto, visiting Kyoto in 2 days might seem like an impossible task.
-This guide narrows down all the top things to do in Kyoto.
-That way, you can spend less time planning and more time exploring all of Kyoto’s best bits.
+Since there are so many amazing things to do in Kyoto, seeing the best of Kyoto in 2 days might seem like an impossible task.
+This guide sums up all the top things to do in Kyoto to help you spend less time planning and more time exploring all of Kyoto’s best bits.

 Are you ready to find out what to see and do in Kyoto in 2 days?
 Let’s dive right into this Kyoto 2 day itinerary to discover Kyoto’s top sights!